CosmosOS/Cosmos/Docs/articles/Kernel/VFS.md

 Sys.FileSystem.VFS.VFSManager.RegisterVFS(fs);
 ```

 **Note**: From now on, we'll be using some plugged functions from ``System.IO``, so be sure to use that reference to your code.
-Alright, now, let's get started over some useful functions:
+Now, let's get started over some useful functions:

 ## Format disks

 **Note**: You don't have to format your drive if you're debugging your Cosmos project with VMWare.
 The build will automatically add an already formatted FAT32 VMDK file for your convenience.

 You can get all available disks using `VFSManager.GetDisks()`.
 The methods to get information about the disk or format it can be found under the [Disk](https://cosmosos.github.io/api/Cosmos.System.FileSystem.Disk.html) class.
 To format a disk use the [`FormatDisk(int index, string format, bool quick = true)`](https://cosmosos.github.io/api/Cosmos.System.FileSystem.Disk.html#Cosmos_System_FileSystem_Disk_FormatPartition_System_Int32_System_String_System_Boolean_)
 method.